uhkeaton/kakau-reader/README.md

 ---

 ## Features are Opt-In

 Most UI elements are enabled by environment variables.
 Developers can choose which features to enable.

+## Dictionary Not Included
+This repo does not include a Hawaiian or Samoan dictionary, but includes functionality to interface with external dictionaries.